 The only true dwarf bougainvillea is the ‘Helen Johnson’ variety.
 This is a hardy little shrub that can be kept trimmed to about 3 feet (under a meter) in height.
 The blossoms of Helen Johnson are hot pink with a tinge of purple.

 Other bougainvillea dwarf varieties are less miniature.
-They are Sunvilleas with colors running from a soft salmon pink to rose, white, creamy yellow, dark pink and purple.
+They are Sunvilleas with colors running from a soft salmon pink to rose, white, creamy yellow, dark pink, and purple.
 The most common of these is ‘Pixie.’
 It grows in tufts of thickly covered branches.
 It does have thorns, but is so covered by foliage that they are insignificant.
 The habit of this variety is definitely more of a bush rather than a vine.
-‘Pixie’ can be trimmed to 2-4 feet (½ -1 m).
+‘Pixie’ can be trimmed to 2 to 4 feet (61 cm. to 1 m).

 There is also a “miniature” variety called ‘Pink Pixie,’ but buyers beware, as this beauty is not a diminutive flower.
-Even when pruned, this variety will get to 4-6 feet (1-2 m.) in height, so it’s really more of a mid-size bougainvillea.
+Even when pruned, this variety will get to 4 to 6 feet (1-2 m.) in height, so it’s really more of a mid-size bougainvillea.

 Mini Bougainvillea Care